 This is aiming at decreasing the prevalence of malnutrition and anemia among children under 5 years old and to speed up the recovery process of malnourished and anemic children in a sustainable manner.
 NECC utilized a comprehensive approach that incorporates carrying out screening, identifying anemic and malnourished cases, managing the identified cases at the clinics, providing health education and counseling, provision of referral services when needed, provision of iron and enriched milk supplementation and possibly provision of social assistance through other agencies working in that field.

 The main activities during the reporting period were as following:

-9100 children attended the well-baby services and have been screened in accordance with the national well baby protocols (Annual target 12,000).
-Similar to the past year, Shijaia Clinic ranked first in term of the number of children seen at the well-baby services (3888).
+10854 children attended the well-baby services and have been screened in accordance with the national well baby protocols (Annual target 12,000).
+Similar to the past year, Shijaia Clinic ranked first in term of the number of children seen at the well-baby services (4668).

-The number of the achieved well-baby follow up visits is 15897, which is higher than the anticipated target of providing 10,000 well-baby sessions (annual target 25000).
-The achieved number of well-baby sessions this year is close to the number achieved in the past year for the same reporting period.
+- The number of the achieved well-baby follow up visits is 25,245, which is higher than the anticipated target of providing 12,000 wellbaby sessions (annual target 25000).
+The achieved number of well-baby sessions this year is close to the number achieved in the past year for the same reporting period. - During this reporting period, 2776 new children were assessed at the well-baby service delivery points.
+Interestingly, Rafah Clinic served more new cases than what was reported earlier, possibly, due to the ongoing outreach nutritional screening program, the project was launched by NECC with support from IMC.

-The total number of those examined children and found abnormal (malnourished and anaemic) and enrolled in treatment programs is 641.
-Shijaia clinic has showed the highest number of sick children during this reporting period, Al Darraj Clinic showed a significant reduction in the number of abnormal children (225), the number of sick children reported in the 2016 for the same period was (449).
-The percentage of malnutrition among the attendants of the well-baby visits was around 8.5% in Shijaia area while it was 7.4% in Darraj area; the prevalence in Rafah was 8.3%.
+- The total number of those examined children and found abnormal (malnourished and anaemic) and - enrolled in treatment programs is 1558.
+Shijaia clinic has showed the highest number of sick children during this reporting period, the percentage of malnutrition among the attendants of the well-baby visits was around 11.12% in Shijaia area while it was 9.4% in Darraj area; the prevalence in Rafah was 11.1%.
 These figures are close to what was reported in the past year.
-The prevalence of anaemia was higher as it ranged from 23.1% in Darraj to 14.3% in Rafah (in Shijaia, 21.9%)-the past year figures for the same reporting period were 34.3% in Darraj, 14.8% in Rafah and 17.49% in Shijaia.
-It's worth mentioning that the united church of Canada in cooperation with "Manitoba Council for International Development (MCIC)" thankfully supported NECC in medications needed for the treatment of anemic, malnourished and sick children, this support used to complement an ongoing program supported by the Embrace the Middle East.
+The prevalence of anaemia was higher as it ranged from 22.37% in Darraj to 17.3% in Rafah (in Shijaia, 21.9%)the past year figures for the same reporting period were 34.3% in Darraj, 14.8% in Rafah and 17.49% in Shijaia.
+It's worth mentioning that United Church of Canada supported NECC in medications needed for the treatment of anemic, malnourished and sick children, this support used to complement an ongoing program supported by the Embrace the Middle East.